 Indianapolis gets ‘F’ for air quality, American Lung Association says

 INDIANAPOLIS, Ind. – More Hoosiers are breathing in polluted air.
-The American Lung Association (ALA) just gave Indianapolis an “F” grade when it comes to ozone pollution!
+The American Lung Association (ALA) just gave Indianapolis an “F” grade when it comes to ozone pollution.

 The warning comes as part of ALA’s annual “State of the Air Report.”